Free (and Cheap) Activities in Paihia, Kerikeri, Russell and the Bay of Islands

 That’s right, New Zealand’s most famous public toilets can be found in the town centre of Kawakawa!
 The mosaic bathrooms were designed by a local artist, Friedensreich Hundertwasser, who you can learn all about on the flyers displayed outside of the toilets while you wait for your other half to do their business.
-The toilets are not the only free attraction in the town, so be sure to check out the 7 Kick-Ass Things to Do in Kawakawa for more inspiration.
+The toilets are not the only free attraction in the town, so be sure to check out the 10 Best Things to Do in Kawakawa.

 8. Admire the Giants of Puketi Forest – FREE

-Location: The Manginangina Kauri Walk is approximately 20km (12 miles) from Kerikeri via Pungaere Road.
-Yellow and green Department of Conservation (DoC) signs point out other walks in the Puketi Forest.
+Location: The Manginangina Kauri Walk is approximately 20 km (12 mi) west of Kerikeri via Pungaere Road.
+Yellow and green Department of Conservation (DOC) signs point out other walks in the Puketi Forest.

 9. Take in the Views from the Waitangi Golf Club – FREE